quicwg/multipath/draft-ietf-quic-multipath.md

 than specified in this document to avoid negative performance impacts, e.g., when stream data is distributed over multiple paths with different delays.

+The operation considerations for QUIC are addressed in {{RFC9312}}.
+They apply to QUIC connections using the extensions defined in this document.
+An additional complexity is that applications might use a combination of monitored and non-monitored paths, but that complexity already exit when using path migration as defined in {{QUIC-TRANSPORT}}.

 ## Conventions and Definitions {#definition}